Chart Color Schemes

 Sydney (South) - Haymarket features high concentrations of group households and lone person households, with a higher-than-average median household size

 Family households constitute 50.3% of all households, including 9.2% couples with children, 33.5% couples without children, and 4.5% single parent families.
 Non-family households account for the remaining 49.7%, with lone person households at 30.4% and group households comprising 19.3%.
-The median household size is 2.3 people, larger than the Greater Sydney average of 1.9.
+The median household size is 2.3 people, surpassing the Greater Sydney average of 1.9.

 Frequently Asked Questions - Households